ASIAN 223: Buddhist Literature

 Requirements for the course

 The course is a cooperative undertaking and thus assumes active involvement with the assigned readings and participation in class discussion.
 Please feel free to raise questions throughout the lectures.
-Requirements also include reading quizzes (through Canvas), facilitating class discussion, two midterm exams, and a take-home final examination submitted online through Canvas MONDAY, MARCH 12, 2018, no later than 5:00 pm.
+Requirements also include reading quizzes (through Canvas), facilitating class discussion, a midterm, one short analytical paper (4-5 page limit) for which topics will be suggested, and a take-home final examination submitted online through Canvas WEDNESDAY, JUNE 7, 2017, no later than 12:00 pm.

 Students are expected to attend all classes and are responsible for carrying out the assigned readings prior to the dates indicated on the syllabus or in accordance with any changes that I announce in class and/or on the course web site.
 (Please check the course web site regularly!)
 All students are encouraged to ask questions at any time, but specific students will be expected to contribute to the class discussion of the primary text materials to which they have been assigned.